jmcguigan10/Rheidae/README.md

 - `make train-residual`: force residual targets.
 - `make smoke`: one-batch forward/backward sanity check (num_workers=0).
 - `make clean`: remove `.venv`, `checkpoints/`, `results/`.
+- `make slurm-train`: submit the Slurm script at `.slurm/train.sbatch` (run on the cluster where `sbatch` is available).

+## Slurm submission
+A template Slurm script lives at `.slurm/train.sbatch`.
+Adjust `--chdir` to your cluster path and venv path as needed (defaults to `/nfs/home/jmcguig1/venv_Emu`).
+Logs go to `.slurm/output/train-%j.out|err`.
+It runs `make install` then `make train`, honoring `VENV` from the environment, so you can override the venv path without editing the Makefile.

 ## Notes
 - Ensure `.pdata/preprocessed_all.h5` exists before training (run `make preprocess`).